Matsutake: Etymology

+Description

+The cap, stem, and gills are initially white then discolor brownish.
+Similarly dark fibrils appear on the cap and stalk.
+The cap can reach up to 35 cm across while the stem is up to 15 cm long and 5 cm thick.
+A ring is usually present.
+The flesh is white and firm, with a cinnamon-like aroma.
+The spore print is white.

 Similar species

-In Japan, several closely related species have been found, including Tricholoma bakamatsutake (baka-matsutake - stupid matsutake in Japanese), Tricholoma fulvocastaneum (nise-matsutake - fake matsutake), and Tricholoma robustum (matsutake-modoki - imitation of matsutake).
+In Japan, several closely related species have been found, including Tricholoma bakamatsutake (baka-matsutake – 'fool's matsutake' in Japanese), T. fulvocastaneum (nise-matsutake – 'fake matsutake'), and T. robustum (matsutake-modoki – 'imitation of matsutake').
 Of those species, only baka-matsutake has a taste similar to that of matsutake.
 Both baka-matsutake and nise-matsutake grow in Fagaceae forests, while matsutake-modoki grows in the same pine forests as the genuine matsutake.

-In the North American Pacific Northwest, Tricholoma murrillianum is found in coniferous forests of one or more of the following tree species: western hemlock, Douglas fir, Noble fir, Shasta red fir, Sugar pine, Ponderosa pine, or Lodgepole pine.
+In the North American Pacific Northwest, T. murrillianum is found in coniferous forests of one or more of the following tree species: western hemlock, Douglas fir, Noble fir, Shasta red fir, Sugar pine, Ponderosa pine, or Lodgepole pine.
 In California and parts of Oregon, it is also associated with hardwoods, including Tanoak, Madrone, Rhododendron, Salal, and Manzanita.
 In northeastern North America, the closely related mushroom Tricholoma magnivelare is generally found in Jack pine forests.
-A report published in 2000 indicated that Tricholoma nauseosum and matsutake (T. matsutake) are the same species.
+A 2000 report categorized T. nauseosum as a synonym of T. matsutake.